Scaling Laws for Optimal Data Mixtures: Additional analysis

 To find these points, we compute the Jensen-Shannon distance, defined as $JS(w,h^*)=\sqrt{1/2(KL(w\|m)+KL(h^*\|m))}$ with $m=(w+h^*)/2$, and we look for near-zero values, in~\cref{fig:2dklfixedpoint} and~\cref{fig:3dklfixedpoint}.

-\paragraph{Accumulation point of asymptotes.} In mirror of \cref{fig:evolutionhscale} we can monitor how the optimal mixture $h^*$ evolves as we scale the number of parameters $N$ and tokens $D$.
+\paragraph{Accumulation point of asymptotes.} In mirror of \cref{fig:evolutionhscale} we can monitore how the optimal mixture $h^*$ evolves as we scale parameters $N$ and data $D$.
 For example, we can keep $D$ constant and scale $N$, or the opposite, or scale both simultaneously with $D\propto N$.
-Results are highlighted in \cref{fig:asymptotes}.
+Results are highlighted in \autoref{fig:asymptotes}.
 These asymptotes reach an accumulation point when $D\rightarrow\infty$ or $N\rightarrow\infty$.
 They depend on the speed at which $N$ and $D$ grow.